aleks9590/Prebbotcamp.project/README.md

-5.Using the scanner, we will receive input from both users (in squares 1 - 9) 6.Create a method to check the winner ( creating all the winning positions) 7.Create array lists for each player to check their placement of symbols 8.Create a method to congratulate whoever has won or to do a message if it is a tie.
+5.Using the scanner, we will receive input from both users (in squares 1 - 9) 6.Create a method to check the winner ( creating all the winning positions) 7.Create array lists for each player to check their placement of symbols 8.Create a method to congratulate whoever has won or to print out a message "It's a tie"if it is a tie.
 9.Make sure, that it is not possible to make any changes in the squares, that are already taken.